Miles Reiter: Biography

 Under Reiter's stewardship, Driscoll's has become the largest berry supplier in the United States.
-He has served as chairman of the board of the California Strawberry Commission and of the Community Foundation of Santa Cruz County.
-He serves on the boards of the Produce Marketing Association (PMA) and has been a director of the Western Growers Association since November 2006.
-He served as a director of Produce Marketing Association from October 2008 to October 2011.
+He has been chairman of the California Strawberry Commission and of the Community Foundation of Santa Cruz County.
+He is on the board of the Produce Marketing Association (PMA), and has been a director of the Western Growers Association since November 2006.
+He was a director of Produce Marketing Association from October 2008 to October 2011.

 In April 2015, Reiter announced that Kevin Murphy, the company's then president and COO, would assume the CEO role.
-J. Miles Reiter continues as chairman of the board.
+Reiter continues as chairman of the board.
 In November 2018, Reiter reassumed the position of CEO.
-In October 2023, Driscolls Board of Directors announced Soren Bjorn would elevate to the CEO position and succeed Reiter who is set to retire in January 2024.
+In October 2023, Driscolls board of directors announced Soren Bjorn would be promoted to CEO and succeed Reiter, who was set to retire in January 2024.

 Innovations and awards

 Reiter worked to improve strawberry varieties, expanding on the original Sweet Briar strawberries variety.
 Additional innovations in the industry have resulted in year-round production of fruit, making a steady presence of fruit in the supermarkets.
 In 2007, Reiter put a conservation easement on 103 acres of farmland to help save the Pajaro Valley from citification.